 You can tell that I’m beyond excited to show you this family recipe.
 My mom is well-known for her tres leches.
 It’s something that defines her.
 My friends always wanted to come to my home the day my mom was making tres leches—I wonder why.
 If she wanted to shine in a church meeting, she would bring this cake.
 You know, the golden cart.
 That recipe that you know everybody love.

 I found myself using this tactic without even realizing it.
-Can you guess the recipe that won the heart of my boyfriend?
+Can you guess the recipe that won the heart of my husband?
 Yeap a tres leches cake closed the deal.

 What does a good tres leches need?